 A Las Vegas criminal defense lawyer can tailor a defense specifically for your situation and criminal history.
 Typically, the defenses for prostitution are:

 Insufficient Evidence – Often, there is circumstantial evidence, such as “sexy attire,” that can make law enforcement charge you with engaging in prostitution.
 Sometimes the circumstantial evidence is not enough to prove that you committed the crime beyond a reasonable doubt.

 Mistake – Sometimes a situation can be entirely misconstrued.
 There could be a genuine misunderstanding.
 Maybe a person approached you and offered to pay for sexual favors, but you were not actively engaged prostitution.
-If you have no prior criminal record and a good moral character then the charges should either be dismissed or reduced to a charge like disorderly conduct which does not have a sexual connotation to it.
+If you have no prior criminal record and a good moral character then the charges should either be dismissed or reduced to a charge similar to disorderly conduct which does not have a sexual connotation to it.

 Entrapment – Sometimes police officers pose as customers or johns and try to make a prostitution arrangement.
 Undercover cops have to be very subtle so you may feel that the cop is genuinely flirting with you and then you flirt back and all of a sudden you are accused of being a prostitute.
 It is important to get experienced legal help if you feel that the police entrapped you.